napari/napari.github.io/tutorials/tracking/cell_tracking.md

 graph = {k: v for k, v in full_graph.items() if v != 0}
 ```

-### traversing the lineage trees to identify the root nodes
+### Traversing the lineage trees to identify the root nodes

 One property that is useful to visualize in single cell tracking is the `track_id` of the root node of the lineage trees, *i.e.* the founder cell.
 We create it with the following code: